 4. RCI Technical Assistance

-RCI supports a wide range of needs including developing and complying with federal grant agreements, creating effective community engagement processes, using software and tools for decision-making and modeling, designing safe streets, and identifying options for funding or financing future project needs.
-RCI is building its TA offering based on what we are hearing from applicants and participants.
+RCI supports a wide range of needs including complying with federal requirements, creating effective community engagement processes, using software and tools for decision-making and modeling, designing safe streets, and exploring options for funding or financing, including innovative project delivery methods, to meet future project needs.
+RCI offers TA on a range of topics based on our participants’ requests.
 RCI is flexible so that we can adapt our assistance services to best meet your needs.

-Participation in RCI is completely voluntary.
-If you request RCI support, we will work with you to tailor technical assistance based on your project or community needs, but your participation is not mandatory.
+No, participation in RCI is completely voluntary.
+If you request RCI support, we will work with you to tailor TA based on your project or community needs, but your participation is not mandatory.

 We encourage active engagement in RCI, including the RCI Community of Practice, to realize the most benefits for your community and transportation reconnection project.

 No, you will not have specific performance metrics related to your participation in RCI.
-We do offer technical assistance related to performance metrics for your transportation reconnection project.
+We offer TA related to performance metrics for your transportation reconnection project.
 It is not a requirement of RCI that you come in with specific performance metrics for your project, but it is something that we are interested in helping communities develop.

 Yes!
-RCI can provide technical assistance at any stage of your transportation reconnection project, including project scoping.
+RCI can provide TA at any stage of your transportation reconnection project, including project scoping.

-Yes, RCI offers technical assistance resources and training on contractor procurement to help you implement your transportation reconnection project.
-This technical assistance covers federal requirements for hiring contractors or consultants, the types of eligible services and activities that can be performed by a consultant or contractor, the process, and typical steps for procuring a contractor or consultant, how to develop an RFP, considerations in selecting a successful bidder, and how to negotiate a contract.
+RCI can provide guidance, resources, tools, templates, and approaches to assist organizations procure contractor support.
+RCI offers TA that covers federal requirements for hiring contractors or consultants, the types of eligible services and activities that can be performed by a consultant or contractor, the process and typical steps for procuring a contractor or consultant, how to develop a request for proposal (RFP), considerations in selecting a successful bidder, and how to negotiate a contract.

 Not directly, but we can help you with them.

-RCI provides technical assistance and is not a direct consultation service.
-We cannot complete any part of your grant application or project execution, but we can provide guidance, resources, tools, templates, and approaches to help you complete these analyses.
+RCI provides TA and is not a direct consultation service.
+We cannot complete any part of your application or assist with project execution, but we can provide guidance, resources, tools, templates, and approaches to help you complete these analyses.

 RCI has a team of subject matter experts with decades of experience in the National Environmental Policy Act (NEPA) process, and we are ready to help.
 RCI offers resources to support the environmental review and permitting processes.
 Our experts can review where you are in the process, clarify and help assess federal requirement compliance, and guide you through the process to approval.